bichanna/bichanna/README.md

-### Hi there I'm N. Shimazu, a Back-end developer👋
+### Hi there I'm N. Shimazu, a back-end developer👋

 I'm a high school student living in Chicago, but I'm Japanese.
 I started coding when I was 11, but I fell in love with Django when I was 14.